-The MIAS database contains 20 digitised films that include microcalcification clusters.
+The MIAS database contains 20 digitized films that include microcalcification clusters.
 The total number of annotated clusters is 25.
 The segmentation process results in 193 candidate ROIs from which 34 are true.
-The rule based sub-system characterises 116 ROIs corresponding to 25 TP, 79 TN, 12 FP, and zero FN cases.
-The percentage of ROIs classified by the rule based sub-system is 73% of the abnormal and 50% of the normal cases.
+The rule-based sub-system characterises 116 ROIs corresponding to 25 TP, 79 TN, 12 FP, and zero FN cases.
+The percentage of ROIs classified by the rule-based sub-system is 73% of the abnormal and 50% of the normal cases.
+Concerning the relative contribution of the rules used by the rule-based sub-system, the first rule characterizes the 21.5%, the second 68.1%, the third 4.3% and the forth 6.0% of the total number of ROIs that have been classified by the rule-based system.

 The performance of the hybrid system using two-fold cross-validation at the sensitivity level 0.91 is 1.15 false positive clusters per image.
 The use of neural network at the remaining cases results in 4 TP, 57 TN, 3 FN and 11 FP cases and the entire hybrid system results in 29 TP, 136 TN, 3 FN and 23 FP cases.
-The $A_z$ area under the ROC curve is 0.921 (Fig. 10).
-At sensitivity level 0.84, the specificity value is 0.90 (or 0.8 false positive clusters per image)

-and at the sensitivity level 0.94 the specificity is 2.70 false positive clusters per image (Table 5).
+The $A_z$ value of the hybrid system is 0.921 (Fig. 8).
+At sensitivity level 0.84, the specificity value is 0.90 (or 0.8 false positive clusters per image) and at the sensitivity level 0.94 the specificity is 2.70 false positive clusters per image (Table 2).